the-scouts/por/sphinx_source/chapter-3.rst

 g.
 Special situations are defined as being where:

    * there are cultural or religious requirements for single sex working;
    * Scouting is offered in a single sex institution (e.g. school, young offenders institute) through a closed Scout Group);
-   *  a specialist single sex provision is required to meet a clearly identified educational need (e.g.Scouting for young mothers).
+   * a specialist single sex provision is required to meet a clearly identified educational need (e.g. Scouting for young mothers).

    The decision whether Groups may become an exception to the policy is made by the District Commissioner in consultation with the County Commissioner.

 Rule 3.7 The Squirrel Scout Drey
 --------------------------------
 **Size of Drey**

 a.
 The recommended maximum size for a Drey is 24 Squirrel Scouts.

 b.
 This number may be exceeded with the agreement of the Group Scout Leader.

    When deciding on the Drey size, Leaders should take into account the leadership available, the needs of the young people and the capacity of the meeting venue and whether it might be more effective to run more than one Drey.

 **Leadership**

 c.
 The operation of the Drey must be overseen by a Leader or team of Leaders.